 |Generally, only offered to long-term employees.||Generally, leave offered to employees who have worked at their company for a minimum period, usually two years.|

 |The company will pay a percentage or full salary.||For the sabbatical period, an employee’s pension and benefits will be suspended.|

 You are eligible or not for a sabbatical leave entirely depends on the company policies.
 But the companies have to ensure that there is no discrimination against the employee and have a sabbatical policy.
 They also should consider all employee’s applications fairly and equally.

 Often there are terms included in company sabbatical policies that help employees understand if they qualify.
 Below are the common examples of these terms:

 - Exclusions at certain times of year (such as Christmas in retail or end of the year in accounting)

 - Someone available to cover your role (only applicable in small companies)

-Most company policies prohibit you from working for another company while on subtotal leave.
+Most company policies prohibit you from working for another company while on sabbatical leave.